ryanolejarz/kraken_test/README.md

-# kraken
+# Kraken Test

-Running tests against the public Kraken API
+This repository contains a test suite for testing the public [Kraken REST API](https://www.kraken.com/features/api).

 ## Dependencies

-The test suite uses the following python packages:
+The following python packages are required for running these tests:

 `json`
 `pytest`